MuhammedGzel/library-automation/README.md

 # library-automation
-It is a java swing desktop application that allows students to borrow books from a library.
+It is a library automation application using Java Swing and MySQL database.